-Amber Heard Ready To Make Elon Musk Her Husband?Apparently Not, Sources Say No Plans For Marriage
+Amber Heard Ready To Make Elon Musk Her Husband?
+Apparently Not, Sources Say No Plans For Marriage

 “Amber and Elon are very serious.
 She wants to get married again and she would love to get pregnant with him.
 Amber wants nothing more than to be a mum and it’s definitely something that will happen sooner rather than later if everything goes according to plan.
 Elon is great for her, he is very challenging and she loves the fact that he’s an intellectual.
 Her parents approve of the match and would love to see them get married and have a family.”

-Previous to this there were murmurs of a romance but it was never fully confirmed.
+Prior to this, there were murmurs of a romance but it was never fully confirmed.
 Some source stated that the two were merely enjoying a casual fling, while others stated Heard was “smitten” with Musk and ready to go public.

-However, a source close to Musk has come forward to refute the claims and insists that Amber and Elon have no plans to marry. and further indicates that Amber is in Australia at the moment filming her latest project, Aquaman, which mean she is far too busy and focused on her acting career at this point.
+However, a source close to Musk has come forward to refute the claims and insists that Amber and Elon have no plans to marry and further indicated that Amber is in Australia at the moment filming her latest project, Aquaman, which means she is far too busy and focused on her acting career at this point.

-This is not to say that the two aren’t becoming more serious, however, it seems that Amber and the Tesla boss are not quite as far along as Dad has stated.
+This is not to say that the two aren’t becoming more serious.
+However, it seems that Amber and the Tesla boss are not quite as far along as Dad has stated.
 Their relationship, whether casual or not, began just after Heard filed for divorce from Depp in mid-2016.

 RT – Flavible Watch Johnny Depp and Amber Heard apologise for their misdoings! https://t.co/uSAdCNVJSv #australia #news